 You should expect that your child or young person with work with a mental health worker, a dietician and also GP or paediatrician to ensure that physical health is maintained and improved.

-There are a number of organisations offering advice and information about eating disorders, including Beat, whose website is here.
+There are a number of organisations offering advice and information about eating disorders, including Beat.

 There is also guidance and information on the NHS website.

 If you have a concern that a child is vulnerable or at risk of significant harm please contact the Children's Front Door:

 Phone: 01904 551900

 Post: The Children's Front Door, West Offices, Station Rise, York, YO1 6GA

 Outside office hours, at weekends and on public holidays contact the emergency duty team, telephone: 01609 780780